hats-finance/hats-contracts/docs/claims.md

-# Submission and aribtration claims for bounty payouts
+# Submission and arbitration of claims for bounty payouts

 In Hats v2, we created a generic arbitration procedure in case some party does not agree with the size of the bounty assigned by the Committee.